Skip to main content

 Taro Pastries

-Sweet or savory pastries made with taro root, popular at Luganville Market and street vendors.
+Pastries made with taro root, sweet or savory depending on the cook, common at Luganville Market and among street vendors.

 Grilled Meat Skewers